joelwking/prezo/README.md

 *prezo* - Presentation Management

+Experience a technical talk on this solution by attending [DevNet Create 2021](https://developer.cisco.com/devnetcreate/) Tech topic 2: Simplicity & Cloud-First,  *Do you have any slides …….?*.

 This project aims to enable sharing of PowerPoint presentations while using metadata to locate relevant content.

 I began working on this solution to address my frustration with a lack of a suitable content management system enabling sharing presentations and their associated artifacts. [vbrick](https://vbrick.com/) enables a video content management system that includes storing the associated presentation files and tagging for internal versus external access and analytics.